How Greed Destroys Traders in the Option Market

 - Ignore proper risk management

-Instead of protecting capital, greedy traders focus only on maximizing profits.
-This mindset usually becomes dangerous over time.
+Instead of protecting capital, greedy traders focus only on profits.

-Overtrading Is Often Driven by Greed
+Overtrading Is Often Caused by Greed

-Many option traders feel the need to trade continuously throughout the day because they do not want to miss any market movement.
-They believe every move is an opportunity to make money.
+Many option traders feel they must continuously trade throughout the day because they do not want to miss any market movement.

 This mindset creates overtrading.

-Overtrading creates several problems:
+Overtrading creates many problems:

-- Increased emotional pressure
+- More emotional decisions

 - Higher brokerage costs

-- More impulsive mistakes
+- More mistakes

-- Loss of trading discipline
+- Loss of discipline

 Professional traders understand that sometimes the best trading decision is no trade at all.

-Greed Destroys Emotional Stability
+Greed Affects Emotional Control

 When traders become greedy: